sharaff7/big-data-assignment/README.md

-Here's an example of how your README file could be structured to show the execution of the project, including all Docker commands used:

----

 # Big Data Assignment README

 This README file provides instructions on how to execute the project, including all Docker commands used and an overview of the project's structure.